preciz/bin_class/README.md

 # BinClass

-A reusable Elixir library for building and using binary text classifiers using [Axon](https://github.com/elixir-nx/axon).
+An Elixir library for building and using binary text classifiers using [Axon](https://github.com/elixir-nx/axon).

 This library provides a simplified interface for training a neural network on text data and using it for predictions, handling tokenization, vectorization, and model training out of the box.